 COVID-19 is an illness caused by the recently discovered novel (new) coronavirus, SARS-CoV-2.
 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases.
 SARS-CoV-2 is a new type of coronavirus that is now a pandemic affecting countries around the world.
-There are currently no vaccines or other medicines to prevent infection, however, medicine and vaccine research is underway.

 What are the symptoms of COVID-19 illness, and who experiences them?

 People with SARS-CoV-2 infection have reported a wide range of symptoms from mild to severe illness, and some report no symptoms at all.
 This means some people with SARS-CoV-2 infection do not develop COVID-19 illness.
 If symptoms occur, they typically appear 2-14 days after exposure and commonly include cough, shortness of breath, fever, chills, muscle pain, sore throat, and loss of taste or smell, among others symptoms.
 Most people recover on their own but some will experience pneumonia, other severe complications, hospitalization, or death.

 Researchers are starting to examine why some people with SARS-CoV-2 infection have no COVID-19 symptoms while others experience symptoms ranging from mild to moderate to severe.
 Early reports suggest that people who are at increased risk for severe illness are adults ages 50 and older (people 65 and older are at the highest risk), and people who have serious health conditions such as lung disease, heart disease, obesity, diabetes, kidney disease, liver disease, and cancer.
 The environments that people live, socialize, and work in may also act to increase or decrease exposure to SARS-CoV-2 for certain vulnerable populations.